populationgenomics/team-docs/playbooks/hail_batch.md

 Pro tips, make sure your function that you're calling is as self sufficient as possible, consider:

   - REMOVING type annotations
-  - ensuring all imports are INSIDE the function
+  - Ensuring all imports are INSIDE the function
   - NOT passing fully formed objects (dataframes, matrix tables, lists [which don't work anyway]),
-      - instead write the file to cloud storage in an efficient format,
+      - Instead write the file to cloud storage in an efficient format,
-      - pass the PATH to the python job, and reload.
+      - Pass the PATH to the python job, and reload.

 ### Runs out of memory on job start-up / set-up job takes a very long time